Minorzar/2223_Projet1A_SNES_Controller/README.md

 # snes_project_ensea2025
-This is the repository of the snes project made in the ENSEA by the 2025 promotion.
+This is the repository of the SNES project carried out at ENSEA by the promotion of 2025.

-Our project will first focus on the controller (next year it will be on the console itself).
-This repository will most likely only contains the files for the controller.
+During the first year, our project will focus only on the controller aspect of the SNES before moving on to the console itself the following year.
+This repository will most likely only contain files relevant to the controller.
-Currently, we are working on looking how the controller works and so get the first ideas of what we are going to do.
-Next, we will do the Gantt diagram for both the hardware and software.
-All the datasheet will also be found in the main branch.

-The program folder will contain the code (written in C) that will run on the microprocessor of the controller.
-A readme explaining the function and why they are needed can be found inside the same folder.
+Our repository will be divided into different sections such as "References", "Data sheets", "Hardware" and "Software".
+For more details on each section, a readme can be found inside the folders.